 Ever have a gut feeling that something will not work properly, needs more tweaking, is not a good fit?
 Listen to yourself!
 Even if it means turning a project down, as a result, you will not regret it down the line.

 Taking the extra time and effort it takes to ensure that no creation leaves the shop unless you know it to be the very best ensures that you will be proud of it for a long time to come.
 ‘Nuff said.

 3. Buy the best tools and materials you can afford

 Have you battled with a cheaply made, sub-par tool?
 Then you know how frustrating it can be.

-Not only will good quality tools make tasks easier and allow you to create professional looking results, they can save you time and aggravation and may even prevent injuries.
-And if you take all of the aforementioned into account it actually works out be cheaper in the long run to invest in better quality tools right away.
-Having worked with both I can report that the feeling of holding a well made tool in your hand alone is worth the investment.
+Not only will good quality tools make tasks easier and allow you to create professional-looking results, but they can also save you time and aggravation and may even prevent injuries.
+And if you take all of the aforementioned into account it actually works out to be cheaper, in the long run, to invest in better quality tools right away.
+Having worked with both I can report that the feeling of holding a well-made tool in your hand alone is worth the investment.